2021 Rotary International Convention

 The Environmental Sustainability Rotary Action Group (ESRAG)

-is at RICON, the 2021 Rotary International Convention
+was at RICON, the 2021 Rotary International Convention

 Once you learn how to move in virtual reality, we hope you will enjoy this almost as much as strolling around in a live House of Friendship!
 Heartfelt thanks to Swedish Rotarians Klas Holmlund and Gunilla Östberg for guiding ESRAG volunteers into the virtual world!